gcoop-libre/gestioncoop/sites/all/modules/calendar_tooltips/README.txt

-/* $Id: README.txt,v 1.1 2010/06/06 22:07:46 rjb Exp $ */

 SUMMARY

-The purpose of the Calendar Tooltips module is simplifying the process of displaying a tooltip / popup / balloon when you hover over a day on a calendar block.
+The purpose of the Calendar Tooltips module is displaying a tooltip / popup / balloon when you hover over a day on a calendar block.
 This tooltip would contain a list of events occurring on that day.